 - Can I use a motion sensor fan?
 Yes, you can use motion sensor fans.
 The Aria Team recommends getting a motion sensor fan that uses a wall switch.
 This way the centre tray of the Drywall Pro X will not impede the motion detection of the exhaust fan.

 - What material can this be used with?
 This vent is specifically for drywall/gypsum wall and ceiling surfaces.

 - My drywall is already installed, can I use this?
 Yes, absolutely!

 - Can I use this on floors, walls and ceilings?
 This is only for wall and ceiling vents.

 - Do you make custom sizes or colours?
 No, sorry about that!
 This only comes in satin white.
 It’s ready to be painted or wall-papered to match your walls.

 - Can my wallpaper completely wrap around the tray?
 No, this is not possible.
 It would impede the tray from clamping together.

 - Where can I find the Airflow data for the Drywall Pro X?
 Air returns are measured by open air flow area, not CFM.
-Here is the data for the open air flow area for our 14x14 Drywall Pro X: 32.4 square inches.
+The open air flow area for our 14"x14" Drywall Pro X: is measures at 32.4 square inches.